Corvallis, Oregon: Within the Albany-Corvallis-Lebanon Combine Statistical Area

+WOU Chambers Singers Western Oregon Voices WOU Jazz OrchestraWithin the Willamette Valley

+Salem Pops Orchestra Willamette Master Chorus Oregon Symphany Orchestra Salem Youth Symphony Eugene Symphony Eugene Concert Choir Eugene-Springfield Youth Orchestra U of O Chamber Choir Organ Symphony'Sports

-As the home of Oregon State University, Corvallis is the home for 17 NCAA Division I OSU teams (7 men's, 10 women's) in the Pac-12 Conference.
+As the home of Oregon State University, Corvallis is the home for 17 NCAA Division I OSU teams (7 men's, 10 women's).
 Corvallis is also the home of the Corvallis Knights baseball team, who play in the summer at OSU's Goss Stadium.
 The Knights play in the West Coast League, an independent collegiate summer baseball league with teams from Washington, Oregon, British Columbia and Alberta.

 Parks and recreation

 Corvallis is recognized as a Tree City USA.
 The city has at least 47 public parks within and adjacent to the city limits.
 One such park is Avery Park and Natural Area, which is one of Corvallis' most popular parks.
 The Avery Park Cross Country Course is located in the park.
 It is the home course for the Oregon State Beavers cross-country teams.
 Beazell Memorial Forest, the largest park maintained by Benton County, is located 10 miles from the town.